ioi-foundation/dcrypt/docs/params/pqc/README.md

 This module within the `params` crate centralizes constants and parameter sets for various Post-Quantum Cryptography (PQC) algorithms.
 Many of these parameters are aligned with the specifications from the NIST Post-Quantum Cryptography Standardization project.

-Having these parameters in a dedicated location ensures consistency and ease of reference for PQC algorithm implementations throughout the DCRYPT ecosystem.
+Having these parameters in a dedicated location ensures consistency and ease of reference for PQC algorithm implementations throughout the dcrypt ecosystem.

 ## PQC Algorithm Parameter Sets